tosinamuda/fastreact/README.md

-# react-fastapi-monorepo
+# REACT + FASTAPI Monorepo
-A mono-repo consisting of a frontend react and a backend python fastapi orchestrated using yarn workspace
+This project is a mono-repo template for boostraping a react frontend app and a python fastapi backend app all orchestrated using yarn workspace